enknamel/FitSumEvaluation/README.md

 FitSum 1 Hour Evaluation Project
 =====================================

-If you do not finish all tasks in an hour please submit what you
+To submit please send a pull request to the public github project https://github.com/enknamel/FitSumEvaluation If you do not finish all tasks in an hour please submit what you

 [ ] All screens should have the top 80% green and the bottom 20% blue no matter what form factor is used